Inclusion, Diversity, Equity, Accessibility, & Social Justice (IDEAS)

 Our partnership has adopted the acronym IDEAS to refer to our commitment to inclusion, diversity, equity, accessibility, and social justice.
 We see accessibility as an important and discrete factor that needs to be considered in our work.

-Our partnership values diverse worldviews and forms of knowledge (e.g. lived experience).
-We aim to take an intersectional approach to research and knowledge mobilization meaning that we see human beings as being shaped by the interaction of different social locations (e.g., ability and disability, race/ethnicity, gender, gender identity, class, sexual orientation, geography, age, migration status, or religion, just to name a few).
-These interactions are directly impacted by the contexts of connected systems and structures of power (e.g., in the form of laws, government policies, and institutional protocols) in which they occur.
+The project values diverse worldviews and forms of knowledge (e.g. lived experience).
+We aim to take an intersectional approach to research and knowledge mobilization.
+Specifically, we see human beings as being shaped by the interaction of different social locations (e.g., ability and disability, race/ethnicity, gender, gender identity, class, sexual orientation, geography, age, migration status, or religion, just to name a few).
+We acknowledge that systems and structures of power (e.g., in the form of laws, government policies, and institutional protocols) directly impact our lived experiences, and consequently are committed to enacting IDEAS principles.

-In addition to following our IKT Guiding Principles, we are committed to enacting IDEAS principles.
 We recommend that all partners complete a course in IDEAS.
 We tailored IDEAS principles within the Queen’s University Equity, Diversity, and Inclusion Course to guide our partnership’s IDEAS commitments.

-Specifically, our partners are committed to the following IDEAS Principles:
+The IKT Guiding Principles partnership is committed to the following IDEAS Principles:

 - Examining our own background and bias.